OfficeDev/office-dev-program-docs/docs/office-365-dev-program-get-started.md

 > [!NOTE]
 > If you aren't looking for a trial, you can [buy a Visual Studio subscription](https://www.visualstudio.com/vs/pricing/), which includes an Office 365 Developer subscription for up to 25 users.

-## Join the Microsoft Office 365 Developer Program
+## Join the Office 365 Developer Program

 1. Go to the [Join the Office 365 Developer Program](https://aka.ms/devprogram) and select **Join now**.